-- The Australian Human Rights Commission should have additional capacity to take representative cases to the Federal Court. - The Australian Government should reduce the circumstances in which costs may be awarded against complainants taking cases to the Federal Court where discrimination has been found to have occurred. - The Australian Government should legislate that non-compliance with the Standards is an offence with an appropriate penalty, and provide resources to prosecute offences. - The Australian Government should share funding responsibility with the states to progress upgrades of legacy infrastructure.
+- The Australian Human Rights Commission should have additional capacity to take representative cases to the Federal Court. - The Australian Government should reduce the circumstances in which costs may be awarded against complainants taking cases to the Federal Court. - The Australian Government should legislate that non-compliance with the Standards is an offence with an appropriate penalty, and provide resources to prosecute offences. - The Australian Government should share funding responsibility with the states to progress upgrades of legacy infrastructure.